Akkul9/SoC-Design-Planning/README.md

 ![Screenshot (107)](https://github.com/user-attachments/assets/fa084127-8b0f-4870-838c-587dbcd36f1c)

  ![Screenshot (108)](https://github.com/user-attachments/assets/a01a873e-4723-4b57-b5f4-ffda9aa1bcac)
  ##### From the above image, we can see that the cloning was successful.
-Next, we will open the 'mag' file, which requires the 'tech' file located in the following directory:</p>
+Next, we will open the 'mag' file, which requires the 'tech' file located in the following directory:
        vsduser@vsdsquadron:~/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic$
  ##### so first we copy that file here, by using the following command:
        cp sky130A.tech /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign